-If you are going through a separation or divorced it’s important to consider separating your property and finances.
+If you are going through a separation or divorce it’s important to consider separating your property and finances.
 You should seek legal advice as to what rights and entitlement you will have in a property settlement.

 Under the Family Law Act 1975 (Cth), the term ‘property’ encompasses all assets owned by both parties from cash, cars and real estate to family businesses and shares in companies, superannuation, trusts, redundancy payments, overseas assets, and more.